nicoeinsidler/pigor/README.md

 Pigor is a lightweight analysis tool for the NEPTUN beam line at [Atominstitut](https://ati.tuwien.ac.at/startseite/) of [TU Wien](https://www.tuwien.ac.at/), Austria.
 For more information visit [our homepage](http://www.neutroninterferometry.com/).

+**Documentation has moved:** The documentation has moved from this file and other markdown files in the root of this repository to a Sphinx documentation.
+You can find it under `doc/_build/html` or build it for your own with the `make html` command in the `doc/` directory.

 - [PIGOR](#pigor)
   - [Naming Convention](#naming-convention)
   - [TODO](#todo)